The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 # Other Datasets

-Many other open datasets are not hosted at Hugging Face, so they are not yet part of our catalog.
-Other datasets that are hosted there aren't picked up by our metadata scans for various reasons.
-A common blocker is that some datasets are open access, but you have to request access explicitly before using them, even to get their Croissant metadata!
-This is an issue we will have to address.
+Many open datasets are not hosted at Hugging Face, so they are not yet part of our catalog.
+Other datasets that are hosted there aren't picked up by our catalog building process for various reasons, some of which are discussed in [About This Catalog]({{site.baseurl}}/catalog/catalog/).
+For example, Croissant metadata might not be available, licenses may be incorrectly defined or missing, or it may be required to manually request access to a dataset, even before you can see its Croissant metadata!

 For now, here is a list of notable datasets that don't appear in the catalog pages, grouped into general topic areas.
+See also the [Contributors]({{site.baseurl}}/catalog/contributors/) page.

 <details open markdown="block">
   <summary>